At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Survey of Paired and Small-Strata Experiments in Economics

-We searched the 2014-2018 issues of the American Economic Journal: Applied Economics (AEJ Applied) for paired randomized experiments or stratified experiments with ten or less randomization units per strata.
-50 field experiments papers were published over that period.
-Three relied on a paired randomization for all of their analysis, while one relied on a paired randomization for part of its analysis.\footnote{\cite{beuermann2015one} use a paired design to estimate the spillover effects of the intervention they consider.
-Their estimation of the direct effects of that intervention relies on another type of randomization.
-We only include their spillover analysis in our survey and in our replication.} 21 papers mentioned that the randomization was stratified (though not paired).
-For 18 of those papers, we could compute the average number of randomization units per strata, either by reading the paper or by opening the paper's data set.
-For the remaining three papers, either the data set was not available online, or it did not include the stratification variable.
-Among those 18 papers, seven have 10 or less randomization units per strata.
-Overall, at least 22\% of the 50 field experiments published by the AEJ Applied over that period are paired or stratified experiments with ten or less randomization units per strata.
+We searched the 2014--2018 issues of the \textit{AEJ Applied} for clustered and paired RCTs, and for clustered and stratified RCTs with 10 or fewer units per strata.
+50 field-RCT papers were published over that period.
+Three RCTs were clustered and relied on a paired randomization for all of their analysis.
+One RCT was clustered and relied on a paired randomization for part of its analysis.
+Seven RCTs were clustered and used a stratified design with, on average, 10 or fewer units per strata.
+10 of those 11 RCTs have, on average, more than 10 observations per randomization unit, while one stratified RCT has 5.8 observations per randomization unit.
+Overall, 11 (22\%) of the 50 field RCTs published by the \textit{AEJ Applied} over that period are clustered paired or small-strata RCTs, and 10 (20\%) also have large clusters.

-To increase our sample of paired experiments, we searched the AEA's registry website for randomized controlled trials (\url{https://www.socialscienceregistry.org}).
-We looked at all completed projects, whose randomization method included the prefix ``pair" and that had either a working or a published paper.
-Thus, we found five more paired experiments.
+To increase our sample of paired RCTs, we also searched the AEA's registry website (\verb+https://www.socialscienceregistry.org+).
+We looked at all completed projects, whose randomization method includes the word ``pair" and that either have a working or a published paper.
+We conducted that search on January 9th, 2019, and found four more clustered and paired RCTs.
+All of them have, on average, more than 10 observations per randomization unit.
+Combining our two searches, we found 15 clustered paired or small-strata RCTs.
+The list is in Table \ref{tab:litrev} in the Online Appendix.

-In total we found 16 papers.
-The list is in Table \ref{tab:litrev} in the Web Appendix.
-14 are published, two are not.
-In one of them, the regression is at the level of the randomization unit.
-For example, researchers randomly assigned some firms to the treatment or to the control, and then their regressions are at the firm level.
-In 15 of them, the regression is at a more disaggregated level than the randomization unit.
-For instance, researchers randomly assigned some schools to the treatment or to the control, and then their regressions are at the student level.